mysociety/alaveteli/community.md

 ## Documentation

-Although asking a human is great, sometimes what you want to know can be found in the documentation:
+Although asking a human is great, often what you want to know can be found in the documentation:

 * [this documentation]({{ site.baseurl }}) &mdash; always the first place to look